 The law encourages separating parents to reach agreement about matters concerning their children.
 Parents are encouraged to; take responsibility for their parenting arrangements and for resolving parental conflict; to use the legal system as a last resort rather than first resort; to minimise the possibility present and future conflict by using or reaching agreement; and to regard the best interests of the child as the paramount consideration.

-To assist parents to reach an informal agreement concerning their children, the Family Law Act makes provision for parenting plans.
+To assist parents to reach an informal agreement concerning their children, the Family Law Act makes provision for parenting plans, which often interact with family law orders or existing court order enforcement in Australia processes when formalised through the court system.

 What is a parenting plan?